Master of Educational Technology and Applied Learning Sciences: FAQ

 Carnegie Mellon maintains a few pages for help on scholarships and financial aid.
 The Carnegie Mellon Fellowships and Scholarships Office is your primary portal for assistance.
 International students should check the appropriate tab on that page.
 Additional scholarships available from external sources can be found here.
 The HUB at Carnegie Mellon has more general information on graduate student financial assistance.
 Some graduate student fellowships for students in the School of Computer Science are listed here.

 Many students have been able to obtain funding or financial assistance from their current employers.
 Employees of Carnegie Mellon University often receive tuition benefits as part of the benefits package.
-Please note: if you are employed while enrolled in the Masters program, the length of your program will be most likely extend beyond three (3) semesters.
+Please note: if you are employed while enrolled in the Master program, the length of your program will be most likely extend beyond three (3) semesters.
 If you plan to be employed while enrolled in the program, please be sure to complete the “Employment Information” section on your application.

 Another source of fellowships and grants can be found at http://www.pathwaystoscience.org/grad.aspx.
+Click here for a video on “How to Use the Pathways Advanced Search Page.”

 Are their stipend and scholarships available for United States Citizens?

-DoD SMART scholarship is an opportunity for prospective METALS Masters students who are United States Citizens to receive full tuition, annual stipends, internships, and guaranteed employment with the DoD after graduation.
+DoD SMART scholarship is an opportunity for prospective METALS Master students who are United States Citizens to receive full tuition, annual stipends, internships, and guaranteed employment with the DoD after graduation.
 The Deadline is December 1, so time is of the essence.
 To qualify, you will need to be pursuing a degree in one of the 21 STEM disciplines; METALS qualifies as one.

 Carnegie Mellon University also offers the Rales Fellowship for qualified applicants.
 The CMU Rales Fellows Program is a distinctive and transformative program dedicated to developing a diverse community of exceptionally talented national STEM leaders from underrepresented or underresourced backgrounds by eliminating cost as a barrier to graduate education.
 Applications are due in mid-December approximately the same time as your METALS application.